ErikaWells/myblog/_posts/2025-03-14-Webscraping.md

 ### How to Get the Data
-For students interested in conducting a similar project, here are the key steps:
+For anyone interested in conducting a similar project, here is a breakdown of the web-scraping steps:
-1. **Identify the Target Website**: Choose a reliable source like GOAT that provides structured sneaker data.
+1. **Identify the Target Website**: Choose a reliable source like GOAT that provides structured data.
+I wanted to pick a site that included information of trends, specifically in fashion.
+This site worked perfectly because the sneakers were already ranked by most popular to least popular.
 2. **Inspect the Website Structure**: Use browser developer tools (F12 in Chrome) to inspect HTML elements containing product details.
+You'll come back to this step over and over again as you workshop your code.
 3. **Use Python for Web Scraping**:
    - `requests` to send HTTP requests
    - `BeautifulSoup` to parse HTML and extract relevant information
+   - `Selenium` to pull dynamic data
-4. **Extract Relevant Features**: I focused on key attributes such as rank, shoe name, price, release date, product link, and (if available) main color and category.
+4. **Extract Relevant Features**: I focused on key attributes such as rank, shoe name, price, release date, product link, and am currently working on getting main color and category.
 5. **Store Data in a Pandas DataFrame**: This allows for easy analysis and visualization.
 6. **Save Data for Future Use**: Export as a CSV for further exploration.

+**If you want more than just a summary check out my code on Github** [here!](https://github.com/ErikaWells/ShoeAnalysis)

 ### Summary of the Dataset
 My final dataset includes: